JuniorWMB/Test-Movie-TMDB/README.md

 npm install

 ```
-You can Test the code with jest :
+You can test the code using jest :

 ```bash
 npm run test